AB-Ares/Displacement_strain_planet/docs/_build/html/_sources/index.rst.txt

 This routine has many applications and is highly versatile, and you can for example:

-* Compute the relief along the crust-mantle interface based on the input constraints (3 constraints are required, e.g., 1. and 2. the model should match the observed gravity and topography of the planet 3. there are no latteral variation in density).
+* Compute the relief along the crust-mantle interface based on the input constraints (3 constraints are required, e.g., 1. and 2. the model should match the observed gravity and topography of the planet 3. there are no latteral variations in density).

 * Compute the geoid or displacement associated with a load and for a given elastic thickness.